The Impact Of Weather On Aviation And The Most Frequently Asked Questions About Bad Weather And Air Travel

-With the weather getting more volatile and extreme by the year, its time to take serious a look at the impact these meteorological conditions will have on aviation.
+With the weather getting more volatile and extreme by the year, it's time to take a serious look at the impact these meteorological conditions will have on aviation.

 In this post, we examine the effect increasingly inclement weather events have on air transport, and also look at some of the most frequently asked questions about bad weather and the problems it creates in air travel.

 Impact of Weather On Aviation

 Even in the best weather conditions, airplanes may still experience some "inconveniences" during a flight.
 Turbulence, crosswinds, and air pocket are just a few normal atmospheric conditions that most passengers consider as part of a routine flight.

 You can imagine how increasingly inclement weather can severely impact not just an aircraft's ability to fly but also to take off in the first place.

 What is important to remember is that all forms of extreme weather can have a significant influence on flights.
 One usually tends to associate cold and stormy weather with canceled or delayed flights.